New WTO ag chair electedNew WTO ag chair elected

-World Trade Organization agriculture negotiators elected New Zealand Ambassador Vangelis Vitalis as their new chairperson on Sept.
+WORLD Trade Organization agricultural negotiators elected New Zealand Ambassador Vangelis Vitalis as their new chairman on Sept.
 8.

-Vitalis was appointed as New Zealand’s ambassador to the WTO in July.
-Previously he served as his country’s head of mission to the European Union and NATO and ambassador to Sweden.
+Vitalis was appointed ambassador to WTO in July.
+Previously, he served as New Zealand's head of missions to the European Union and North Atlantic Treaty Organization and ambassador to Sweden.

-He said he remained committed to working honestly, fairly, objectively and transparently with all delegations to facility the collective movement towards agreement.
+Vitalis added that he is committed to working honestly, fairly, objectively and transparently with all delegations to facilitate the collective movement toward a WTO agreement.

-He also said there’s no time to waste with the Nairobi Ministerial coming up fast which is scheduled for mid-December.
+He also said there's no time to waste, with the Nairobi ministerial meeting scheduled for mid-December.

-In July, WTO members remained divided on how to advance agriculture negotiations.
+In July, WTO members still remained divided over how to advance the agriculture negotiations.
 Two papers on domestic support were submitted by Canada and Australia and by Norway.
-Overall trade distorting support has proved to be one of the most contentious issues of the agriculture negotiations, Adank said at the time.
+Overall trade-distorting support has proved to be one of the most contentious issues of the agriculture negotiations, previous chairman John Adank said at the time.

-The general view was that the outcome in domestic support would determine the level of ambition in the other areas of the agriculture negotiations — market access and export subsidies.
+The general view is that the outcome in domestic support will determine the level of ambition in the other areas of the agriculture negotiations: market access and export subsidies.

 About the Author(s)